Imagination (film): Production and release

 The project was shot on locations in Prague, Czech Republic, Los Angeles and San Francisco.
 The film premiered on April 30, 2007 at the 2007 AFIA film festival in Aarhus, Denmark, and was released theatrically in the United States on July 6, 2007, and worldwide by Vanguard International Cinema on February 26, 2008.
 The DVD release contains extra footage that includes "Making Imagination", "Behind the animation", "Q&A with filmmakers", and "Isolated scenes", as well as special cuts of the soundtrack.
 It was also featured at the International Animated Film Festival in Istanbul in December 2007.

 Synopsis

-Redheaded twins Anna (Nikki Haddad) and Sarah (Jessi Haddad) Woodruff, roughly 10 or 11 years old, both have Asperger, an autism spectrum disorder (ASD), and Sarah is going blind.
+Redheaded twins Anna (Nikki Haddad) and Sarah (Jessi Haddad) Woodruff, roughly 10 or 11 years old, both have Asperger syndrome, an autism spectrum disorder (ASD), and Sarah is going blind.
 Child psychologist and researcher Dr. Reineger (Edmund Gildersleeve) tries to assure their parents (Courtney Sanford, Travis Poelle) that the kids are smart and "intricately involved in their own imagination".
 The children enter an institute to be studied, two family tragedies occur, and the girls escape the institution.
 Throughout much of the film, we see a magical, distorted world through their eyes.